MaurizioPolizzi21/game_theory_w_agents/README.md

 # Game Theory with AI Agents

-A computational implementation of the classic Prisoner's Dilemma using AI agents powered by LangGraph and Ollama LLM.
+Prisoner's Dilemma using AI agents powered by LangGraph and Ollama LLM.

 ## Overview